The mission of the Department of Asian Languages and Literature is to serve the University, the region, the nation, and the world at large by:

 - serving the region by means of the expertise and knowledge possessed by members of the department; and

 - sponsoring talks, colloquia, conferences, and symposia that expose the general and University communities to intellectual and cultural trends related to Asian languages, literatures, and civilizations.

-The University of Washington's Department of Asian Languages and Literature is a nationally and internationally renowned department engaged in teaching, research, and service with regard to representative languages and literatures of East, South, Southeast, and Central Asia.
+The University of Washington's Department of Asian Languages and Literature is a nationally and internationally renowned department engaged in teaching, research, and service with regard to representative languages and literatures of East, South, and Southeast Asia.
 The Department places particular emphasis on treating Asian languages and literatures in a broad humanistic context, taking care to examine them with reference to the cultures and cultural traditions within which they exist and have developed.

 The Department seeks to achieve an effective balance among its various activities.
 Through its language classes, it seeks to inculcate in students, both undergraduate and graduate, advanced abilities to utilize Asian languages for a multiplicity of purposes in a rapidly changing world.
 Through its courses on literature, culture, and civilization; the Department seeks to spread awareness of the contributions of Asia to the literary and cultural traditions of the world as a whole.
 And through its research, in areas as far-ranging as literature, linguistics, language pedagogy, philology, religion, epigraphy and paleography, and cultural studies; it attempts to increase knowledge about a geographical region that includes approximately forty percent of the world's population.